dnews

 B: Jon, what do you do for fun?

-Stuart, the guitarist, and I run together when we’re touring.
-It’s a great
+Stuart, the guitarist, and I run together when were touring.
+Its

 cyclist.
 He always tries to get his bike on the tour bus.
 Martin, the lead